Gora Prai airstrike: Reactions

 Pakistan's military released a statement condemning the air strike as "unprovoked and cowardly" and stated that it "had hit at the very basis of co-operation" in the "War on Terror".
-It also reserved "the right to protect our citizens and soldiers against aggression".
+It also reiterated that it reserved "the right to protect our citizens and soldiers against aggression".
 Yousaf Raza Gillani, the Prime Minister of Pakistan, told Pakistan's Parliament: "We will take a stand for sovereignty, integrity and self-respect, and we will not allow our soil [to be attacked]."

 The United States' Pentagon defended the response to the attack by the Taliban.
 Press Secretary Geoff Morrell said "In these early hours after this strike every indication we have is that this was a legitimate strike against forces that had attacked members of the coalition".
 He declined to confirm that Pakistani troops were killed in the attack.
 US officials asserted that the airstrike was not aimed at Pakistani soldiers and its response was coordinated with Pakistani security officials.
-Gonzalo Gallegos, a State Department spokesman, said that the United States is "sad to see the loss of life among the Pakistani military, who are our partners in fighting terror."
+Gonzalo Gallegos, a State Department spokesman, said that the United States was "sad to see the loss of life among the Pakistani military, who are our partners in fighting terror."

 United States embassy in Islamabad stated that "the United States regrets that actions in Mohmand Agency the night of June 10 resulted in the reported casualties among Pakistani forces, who are our partners in the fight against terrorism.
 We express our condolences to the families of those who lost their lives."